amahjoor/arman-web/posts-md/things-you-dont-need.md

 And then when you go on Depop or Marketplace or any of these other apps, you start seeing posts and get distracted.

 So unless it's something truly worth the time I'd say don't try selling stuff.
 Maybe delegate it to someone like a younger sibling you want to teach financial principles or someone who's interested.
 Otherwise just donate them to someone who can use it.

+Also, don't worry about running out of clothes.
+If you love them you'll take good care of them and won't run out.
+You can rewear a lot of things (jackets, jeans, etc.) and your laundry and closet will be easier to manage.

+You'll also appreciate your clothes more and take better care of them.
+You'll fold them better.
+You'll understand them.

 Then go through the things on your tabletops and storage areas.
 How often do you use it?
 Again, does it bring you joy?